aaronbloomfield/ccc/hws/metamask/index.md

 Finally!
 We can get to the whole reason for this party.

 Your task is to create a web interface to your Auctioneer.sol contract, which fulfills the [IAuctioneer.sol](IAuctioneer.sol.html) ([src](IAuctioneer.sol)) interface.
 The intent is that you start with the existing web page to view the auctions -- the link is on the Canvas landing page -- and put your modifications at the bottom of that page.
 Our web page looked like the image to the right; this is the bottom of our web page, and the auction table itself was above what is shown.
 Yours need not look the same, but it does need to be usable.
+Specifically, we are *not* grading on appearance, just usability.

+Your web page still has to display the table of auctions *in addition to* the forms to interact with the IAuctioneer.
+The auctions table display is intended to be copied from the auctions.php page.

 As you are starting with the web site that was provided to you in the [dApp Auction](../auction/index.html) ([md](../auction/index.md)) assignment (see above for starting on that), the read-only parts of this assignment are already done for you.
 You will have to change the contract IDs, of course -- you should hard-code that into your HTML / Javascript code (just replace the address that is there -- it may be there multiple times).
 Note: you have to view the original auctions page with an address else most of the relevant Javascript code will not be shown.
 The link to that page with an address is on the Canvas landing page.
 We discussed how to create a HTML form interface, and the Javascript code to make it work, above.
 You will have to hard-code the Auctioneer smart contract address.

 For this assignment, you need to create a web interface with three of the Auctioneer functions -- `startAuction()`, `closeAuction()`, and `placeBid()`.
-Your interface also needs to interact with two functions of the NFT manager: `mintWithURI()` (the one-parameter version, shown above) from [NFTManager.sol](../tokens/NFTManager.sol.html) and `approve()` from [IERC721.sol](../auctions/IERC721.sol.html).
+Your interface also needs to interact with two functions of the NFT manager: `mintWithURI()` (the one-parameter version, shown above) from [NFTManager.sol](../tokens/NFTManager.sol.html) and `approve()` that was inherited into NFTManager.sol from [IERC721.sol](../auctions/IERC721.sol.html).
 This means you will have to interact with ***TWO*** contracts on the blockchain.
 Thus, you will need to create a contract interface to your NFTManager contract as well (similar to how `auctionContractmm` was created) -- be sure to use `web3mm`!
 You can hard-code the address for the NFTmanager, and you can obtain that by calling `nftmanager()` on your Auctioneer contract; the former is likely simpler.
 Note that many of the smart contract function parameters are already known, and need not be entered in the form -- the NFT is minted for the MetaMask account, and the transfer assumes it is coming from the same MetaMask account and going to the Auctioneer.
 So only the NFT ID is what needs to be entered when approving a NFT, for example.

 For the `placeBid()` function, you will have to take in the amount that they want to bid.
 This should be a floating-point value of the ether to place the bid for, and your Javascript will have to convert that to wei.
 You may run into rounding issues in Javascript, and those are fine (due to floating-point precision issues, $1.1*10^{18} = 1100000000000000100$).

 The forms for these five functions should be on that same page -- in particular, you will only be submitting one page, called `metamask.html` to Gradescope.
 You can put those forms on the bottom, along with the MetaMask connect button described above.
 As with the [DAO & web3](../daoweb3/index.html) ([md](../daoweb3/index.md)) assignment, since this is not a course in user interfaces, it will not be graded on it's beauty.
 But it still has to be usable.

 Any calls the three Auctioneer functions (`createAuction()`, `closeAuction()`, and `placeBid()`) will have that change reflected in the table of auctions, which will automatically update when an event is emitted.
 The call to `approve()` should just display "success" (or similar) via a pop-up box (call `alert("success");` in Javascript).
-When `mintWithURI()` is called, it performs the transaction and then performs a web3.js call to get the NFT ID via `showReturnIntegerValue()`, which is then displayed via an alert box.
+When `mintWithURI()` is called, it performs the transaction and then performs a web3.js call to get the NFT ID via `showReturnIntegerValue()`, described above, which is then displayed via an alert box.

 When this assignment is complete, anybody should be able to create NFTs, initiate auctions, bid on existing auctions, and close auctions when they are done.
-As for the NFT images, we will still provide just a file name, and the URL prefix will be the same Canvas link as in the [Ethereum Tokens](../tokens/index.html) ([md](../tokens/index.md)) assignment; that prefix is on the Canvas landing page from the Tokens assignment.
+As for the NFT images, we will still provide just a file name, and the URL prefix will be the same URL link as in the [Ethereum Tokens](../tokens/index.html) ([md](../tokens/index.md)) assignment; that prefix is on the Canvas landing page from the Tokens assignment.

 <br clear='all'>